IRUELELACERNA787/kai-lacerna-pull-request-demo/README.md

 # kai-lacerna-pull-request-demo

 // Holy Thunder God
-// Through Reflections of the Moon
+// Through Reflections of the Sun
 // Rampage With Vigor!